matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Access to variable marked **volatile** is synchronized on the variable itself.
 - Variable marked as volatile are safe to use in different thread.
 - The default single thread is called the main thread
-- Command Pattern : Separates execution of an action from an action itself.
+- Command Pattern - Separates execution of an action from an action itself.
     - In Threading we define the action that we would like to new thread to undertake
 - The volatile keyword ensures a variable is never cached, and only read from main memory, and wraps the action in the body of an object that implements an interface with just one method.

 - Threads are controlled by process
-    - PROGRAM : PROCESS :: 1 : 1
+    - PROGRAM : PROCESS - `1 : 1`
-    - PROCESS : THREADS :: 1 : MANY
+    - PROCESS : THREADS - `1 : MANY`
     - CALLABLE
     - LOCK OBJECTS
     - EXECUTORS